pedbad/react_tw/README.md

 - Embedded UX flourishes: tooltips, alerts, modal, icon playground, theme switch, palette badges, responsive dropdowns, gradient icon hovers, auto-open accordions, and back-to-top triggers.
 - Axe-based accessibility reporter (`src/a11y/AxeReporter.jsx`) that runs in development to surface contrast + WAVE-type violations across routes.

+## DaisyUI Showcase

+Visit `/daisy` to see every DaisyUI component rendered with our tokens.
+Because DaisyUI is installed as a Tailwind plugin (`tailwind.config.js`), you only need to compose the provided classes—no custom CSS required.
+The page lives in `src/daisy/` and demonstrates drawers, modals, mockups, accordions, navbars, forms, and feedback components pulled straight from [daisyui.com/components](https://daisyui.com/components/).

+## shadcn/ui Showcase

+The `/shadcn` route hosts examples copied from [shadcn/ui](https://ui.shadcn.com/).
+Each component is just a React file with Tailwind class strings, so you own the markup/styles.
+The folder `src/shadcn/` mirrors shadcn’s sectioned approach (interactions, forms, data, feedback) and shows how to blend their headless components with our shared tokens and `.ds-scope` styles.

 ## Directory Guide

 ```